maiahalle/DS105_Group_Final_Project/README.md

 | AustinScottGA08  | day  |  276  |
 | AustinScottGA08  | more  |  274  |

-This is a snippet of what our csv file looks like.
+This is a snippet of what our CSV file looks like.
 On the far left is Rep. Austin Scott's Twitter handle.
 In the middle are 5 of his top 50 frequently used keywords.
 Finally, on the far right is how many times each word was used in our time frame.

 ---
 **CSV Files:**